mathieu-benoit/acm-workshop/content/monitoring-and-audit/verify-asm-version.md

 ![Platform Admin](/images/platform-admin.png)
 _{{< param description >}}_

-In this section, you will the versions of both: the control plane and data plane of ASM.
+In this section, you will verify in the Google Cloud console the versions of both: the control plane and data plane of ASM.

 Initialize variables:
 ```Bash